. . . a poem learnt by heart at school and never forgotten:

 Went dancing back to the age of gold,

-And all the world went gay, went gay,
+the world went gay, went gay,

 For half an hour in the street today.